tk0miya/testing.cassandra/README.rst

 ``test.cassandra.Cassandra`` executes ``cassandra`` on instantiation.
 On deleting Cassandra object, it terminates Cassandra instance and removes temporary directory.

-If you want database includes column families and any fixtures for your apps, use ``copy_data_from`` keyword::
+If you want a database including column families and any fixtures for your apps, use ``copy_data_from`` keyword::

   # uses a copy of specified data directory of Cassandra.